-Management measures which cover surface activity management within the management plan area are outlined below and include both statutory measures and guidance.
+Management measures which cover recreational surface-based activities within the management plan area are outlined below and include both statutory measures and quidance.

 - 1. Surface based recreational users should comply with appropriate regulations around wildlife disturbance. - a.
-Section 23 (7)(c) of the Wildlife Act 1976 (Revised) (RoI) states that it is an offence to wilfully interfere with or destroy a breeding or resting place for wildlife. - b.
 The Conservation (Habitats &c.)
-Regulations (NI) 1995 (as amended) gives power to the competent authority to reduce the level of disturbance to protected habitats and species. - c.
+Regulations (NI) 1995 (as amended) gives power to the competent authority to reduce the level of disturbance to protected habitats and species. - b.
+Section 23 (7)(c) of the Wildlife Act 1976 (Revised) (RoI) states that it is an offence to wilfully interfere with or destroy a breeding or resting place for wildlife. - c.
 In the Rol, the Natural Heritage Act and the Wildlife Act 1976 (Revised (Rol) ensures the protection and conservation of all wild flora and fauna with the intention of continually preserving important ecosystems. - 2.
 Certain species are protected by international, European, and national legislation throughout the UK and Ireland.
-Offences can include intentional or reckless disturbance, taking, harming, and killing and in some cases possession or sale of the species.
+Offences can include intentional or

-- 3. Boat angling is required to follow UK and EU fishing byelaws, regarding taking size and quantity limits, and prohibited species (salmon, sea trout and sea bass during spawning). - 4.
-Surface based recreational users within MPAs where activities including boating, jet skiing, bird and marine mammal watching, pleasure cruisers and recreational offshore fishing should demonstrate that there will be no significant adverse effects, directly, indirectly, or cumulatively on designated feature areas. - 5.
-The DAERA consultation 2022 on management measures for use of fast and personal watercraft In MPAs has recommended management measures for the management of fast watercraft: - a.
-For commercial tour operators' access will be permitted to MPAs on the condition the vessel's skipper has gained certification in the WiSe Scheme, - b.
-For recreational users' issue of Advisory Notices detailing best practice on the use of PWCs in MPAs where vulnerable marine species are a designated feature. - c.
-Permitted access to marine protected areas for PWC use, conditional on the user's agreement to abide by a code of practice for the operation of PWC in specifics MPAs. - d.
-Speed restricted zones within specific areas of MPAs - e.
+- reckless disturbance, taking, harming, and killing and in some cases possession or sale of the species. - 3.
+Boat angling is required to follow UK and EU fishing byelaws regarding taking size and quantity limits and prohibited species (salmon, sea trout and sea bass during spawning). - 4.
+Surface based recreational users within MPAs were activities including boating, jet skiing, bird and marine mammal watching, pleasure cruisers and recreational offshore fishing should demonstrate that there will be no significant adverse effects, directly, indirectly, or cumulatively on designated feature areas. - 5.
+The DAERA consultation in 2022 on management measures for use of fast and personal watercraft In MPAs has recommended management measures for the management of fast watercraft: - a.
+For commercial tour operators', access will be permitted to MPAs on the condition the vessel's skipper has hained certification in the WiSe Scheme. - b.
+For recreational users', issue Advisory Notices detailing best practice on the use of PWCs in MPAs where vulnerable marine species are a designated feature. - Permit PWC users' access to MPAs conditional on the user's agreement to abide by a code of practice for the operation of PWC in specifics MPAs. - d.
+Speed restricted zones within specific areas of MPAs. - e.
 Prohibition zones within an SPA where there is the risk of disturbance to loafing / nesting birds. - f.
-Prohibition zones within an MPA where the use of PWCs are excluded in the vicinity of marine species sensitive to disturbance of entry to specific zones. - I. The boundaries of any prohibition zone will be set considering the guidance set out in the WiSe Scheme (DAERA, 2022b). - 6.
-All operators of leisure boats and cruises advised to ensure effective measures are taken to prevent the spread of non-indigenous species within the MPA network. - 7.
-Pleasure boating and cruising operators should aim to achieve best practice as outlined within Moorage and Anchorages strategic guidance through the RYA Green Blue guide, to reduce the risk of degradation to designated benthic features within or adjacent to MPAs and protected wrecks. - 8.
-Surface based recreational users from pleasure crafts should take caution when anchoring and mooring within MPAs and adjacent areas to ensure as little damage to the seabed and the designated features within the area (i.e. seagrass).
+Prohibition zones within an MPA where the use of PWCs are excluded in the vicinity of marine species sensitive to disturbance of entry to specific zones. - i.
+The boundaries of any prohibition zone will be set considering the guidance set out in the WiSe Scheme (DAERA, 2022b). - 6.
+All operators of leisure boats and cruises are advised to ensure effective measures are taken to prevent the spread of non-indigenous species within the MPA network. - 7.
+Certain species are protected by international, European, and national legislation throughout the UK and Ireland.
+Offences can include intentional or reckless disturbance, taking, harming, killing, and in some cases possession or sale of the species. - 8.
+Surface based recreational users from PWCs should take caution when anchoring and mooring within MPAs and adjacent areas to ensure as little damage to the seabed and the designated features within the area (i.e., seagrass and maerl).
 Operators should follow the appropriate code of conduct as set out in the 'Green Guide to Anchoring and Moorings' developed by the Green Blue Organisation and RYA.